-You want to please your manager or chief financial officer, but it seems there just aren't enough hours in the day.
-You're afraid your workaholic boss will destroy your chances for work-life balance.
+You want to please your manager or the CFO, but it seems there just aren't enough hours in the day.
+You're afraid your workaholic boss and your never-ending workday will destroy your chances for work-life balance.

 Workaholic bosses are complicated, because it seems like a good thing that they’re giving 100 percent all of the time.
 But it can also be detrimental to the office environment, the quality of work being done and the work-life balance of employees when they expect the same of you.

-If you find yourself in a job with a workaholic manager or CFO, follow these tips to remain a productive and effective employee:
+If you find yourself in a job wrought with workaholism, follow these four tips to remain a productive and effective employee:

 While supervisors may think a 60-hour workweek is the best thing for them, it might be the absolute worst thing for you.
 There are plenty of tactful ways to explain this to even the most work-addicted managers.
 Let them know you’re more effective when you can get out of the office at a reasonable hour.
 Maybe you simply can't focus on work if you know you need to be home at a certain time to feed your kids, walk the dog or get to your spin class.
 If you're good at what you do, your boss will acknowledge that and will respect your approach.

 Don’t wait for your manager to “let” you get up for a brief break every hour or so.
 If your boss is a workaholic, chances are that he or she isn’t taking many breaks.
 However, that doesn’t mean you should chain yourself to your desk as well.
 Stretch your limbs and get re-energized with a snack or a cup of tea.
 Stop to have a quick chat with a colleague, and you may find it gives you fresh perspective on an important project.
 If you give yourself mental and physical breaks throughout the day, you’ll be better able to focus on the tasks at hand.